AFS-BM: Enhancing Model Performance through Adaptive Feature Selection with Binary Masking: Simulations

 \subsection{Implementation and Evaluation of AFS-BM}

-Our experimental framework includes both synthetic and well-known competition datasets, and regression and classification tasks.
+Our experimental framework includes both synthetic and well-known competition datasets, and regression tasks.
 For regression analyses, first, we evaluate the performance of the AFS-BM algorithm compared to the other feature selection algorithms on the synthetic dataset.
 We start with a synthetic dataset to perform a controlled environment that allows us to thoroughly evaluate the algorithm's behavior and effectiveness in scenarios where the ground truth is known.
 This initial step provides valuable insights into the algorithm's capabilities before applying it to real-world datasets.
 Then, we continue with the real-life datasets including the M4 Forecasting Competition Dataset \citep{Makridakis} and The Istanbul Stock Exchange Hourly Dataset \citep{misc_istanbul_stock_exchange_247}.
-The classification experiments are based on the DARWIN Alzheimer’s Disease Classification Dataset \citep{misc_darwin_732}.
 A crucial aspect of our study is performance benchmarking, where we compare the results of our AFS-BM feature selection algorithm against other prevalent methods in the field.
+Using a validation set, we optimize all hyperparameters for LightGBM, XGBoost, MLP, and the feature selection methods to remove any spurious or coincidental correlations that might arise from overfitting.
+The hyperparameter search space is also cross-validated.